-- Annual Income Inclusions (Exhibit 6-1)

-- Annual Income Exclusions (Exhibit 6-2)

-- Treatment of Family Assets (Exhibit 6-3)

-- Earned Income Disallowance for Persons with Disabilities (Exhibit 6-4)

-- The Effect of Welfare Benefit Reduction (Exhibit 6-5)
+- Annual Income Inclusions (Exhibit 6-1) - Annual Income Exclusions (as updated for HOTMA per Notice PIH 2024-38) (Exhibit 6-2) - Treatment of Family Assets (Exhibit 6-3) - The Effect of Welfare Benefit Reduction (Exhibit 6-4)

 Sections 6-I.B and 6-I.C discuss general requirements and methods for calculating annual income.
 The rest of this section describes how each source of income is treated for the purposes of determining annual income.
-HUD regulations present income inclusions and exclusions separately [24 CFR 5.609(b) and 24 CFR 5.609(c)].
-In this plan, however, the discussions of income inclusions and exclusions are integrated by topic (e.g., all policies affecting earned income are discussed together in section 6-I.D).
 Verification requirements for annual income are discussed in Chapter 7.